-Setting Description Associated Configuration Parameter

-Model Deskphone Model, e.g., 9621G MODEL

-Application File The name of the Signed Application/Library software package.
+Setting Description Associated Configuration Parameter Model The model of the deskphone that is set by factory procedures.
+MODEL Application File The name of the Signed Application/Library software package.
 Kernel/RFS File The name of the Kernel/ Root File System software package.
 Backup App File The name of the backup copy of the Signed Application/Library software package stored in the phone.

-Group One to three digit GROUP value GROUP

-MAC MAC Address MACADDR

-SIP Proxy Server SIPPROXYSRVR_IN USE

-Router ROUTER_IN_USE

-HTTPS file server TLSSRVR

-HTTP file server HTTPSRVR_IN_USE
+Group The group identifier to download during start-up a specific configuration set for a dedicated user group.
+GROUP MAC The MAC address of the deskphone.
+MACADDR

-1. When you select VIEW from the Admin Procedures Screen, the following text displays:
+2. When you select VIEW from the Admin Procedures screen, the following text displays:

-Setting Description Associated Configuration Parameter DNS server DNSSRVR_IN_USE SNTP server SNTPSRVR_IN_USE Protocol Signaling protocol in effect, such as SIP Phone SN Deskphone Serial Number PWB SN Printed Wiring Board (circuit board) Serial Number (may not apply to all phones) PWB Comcode Software-readable PWB serial number and comcode (may not apply to all phones) PHONECC Exchange Server EXCHANGE SERVER_IN_USE
+Associated Setting Description Configuration Parameter SIP Proxy Server The SIP proxy server to which the deskphone registered successfully.
+SIPPROXYSRVR_IN USE Router The router used as primary gateway out of list of configured routers.
+ROUTER_IN_USE HTTPS file server The list of IP or DNS addresses of TLS servers for HTTPS file download, settings file or language files, during startup procedure.
+TLSSRVR HTTP file server The IP address of the HTTP server that the deskphone accessed before successfully.
+HTTPSRVR_IN_USE DNS server The IP address of the DNS server that the deskphone accessed before successfully DNSSRVR_IN_USE SNTP server The SNTP server that the deskphone used before to set or update the date and time.
+SNTPSRVR_IN_USE Protocol Signaling protocol in effect, such as SIP Phone SN Deskphone Serial Number PWB SN Printed Wiring Board (circuit board) Serial Number (may not apply to all phones) PWB Comcode Software-readable PWB serial number and comcode (may not apply to all phones) PHONECC Exchange Server The Microsoft ExchangeTM server that the deskphone uses currently.
+EXCHANGE SERVER_IN_USE

-- 2. Use the navigation arrows to scroll through the viewable information. - 3.
-Press Back at any time to return to the Admin Procedures screen.
+3. Use the navigation arrows to scroll through the viewable information.

+4. Press Back at any time to return to the Admin Procedures screen.